synergistic-silobusters/flintandsteel/CONTRIBUTING.md

 ### Make your changes

+Please use 4 spaces as indentation for the sake of uniformity.

 After you make your changes and before committing, make sure to
 * run `gulp jshint` to lint the code and solve any issues presented
 * change `package.json` and `bower.json` if a new module was installed using the `--save` command line switch, i.e. `[npm|bower] install --save <module_name>`